-This command is used to set values for the Preset data into the volatile RAM of the monitor.
+This command is used to store values set for the Preset data into the volatile RAM of the monitor.
 The values changed by this command will be lost when the controlled monitor is switched from remote to local unless they are saved in the NV RAM.
 The settings of the front panel controls will be ignored while the monitor is controlled via this protocol.
-The Preset data consists of Chroma, Phase, Brightness, Contrast, Aperture and Volume.
+The Preset data consists of Chroma, Phase, Brightness, Aperture, Contrast and Volume.